EvaMaeRey/ggtemp/README.md

 ### Bit G. Write and test traditional README that uses built package. 🚧 ✅

-The goal of the {xxxx} package is to …
+The goal of the {ggtemp} package is to …

 Install package with: